Kinetic Turbulence in Collisionless High-Beta Plasmas: Summary

-\begin{itemize} \item Large-scale fluctuations (continuously driven by a random, incompressible force in our simulations) generate pressure anisotropy through approximate adiabatic invariance and ultimately excite rapidly growing kinetic instabilities, thereby transferring energy non-locally to small (ion-Larmor) scales. \item At the beginning of the simulations, the main kinetic instabilities are mirror and AIC, because the magnetic-field strength in our box is mostly increasing, which drives positive pressure anisotropy. \item Turbulence reaches an intermediate steady state, in which the cascade energy is dissipated primarily by Landau damping, causing parallel heating. \item The parallel heating pushes the system towards the firehose instability threshold. \item In the quasi-steady state reached eventually, the turbulence is primarily mediated by the firehose instability with non-local energy transfer due to the growth of small-scale firehose fluctuations that is comparable to the overall energy flux.
+We have presented analytical estimates of effective collisionality and viscosity in collisionless high-$\beta$ turbulence and tested those estimates by performing first-principles hybrid-kinetic simulations.
+We explored the interplay between local non-linear turbulent cascades and kinetic instabilities, which tap the free energy of large-scale deviations from local thermodynamic equilibrium (e.g., pressure anisotropies) to produce small-scale magnetic-field fluctuations.
+Our results can be summarized as follows. \begin{itemize}\itemsep -0.25ex \item Large-scale fluctuations (continuously driven by a random, incompressible force in our simulations) generate pressure anisotropy through approximate adiabatic invariance and ultimately excite rapidly growing kinetic instabilities, thereby transferring energy non-locally to small (ion-Larmor) scales. \item At the beginning of the simulations, the main kinetic instabilities are mirror and AIC, because the magnetic-field strength in our box is mostly increasing, which drives positive pressure anisotropy. \item Turbulence reaches an intermediate steady state, in which the cascade energy is dissipated primarily by Landau damping, causing parallel heating. \item The parallel heating pushes the system towards the firehose instability threshold. \item In the quasi-steady state, the turbulence is primarily mediated by the firehose instability with non-local energy transfer due to the growth of small-scale firehose fluctuations that is comparable to the overall energy flux.
 The mean pressure anisotropy is slightly negative, with some parts of the box below the kinetic-firehose threshold. \item Firehose instability creates small-scale magnetic fluctuations, which scatter particles.
 The effective collisionality in the quasi-steady state is consistent with an estimate based on incompressible Braginskii MHD with the pressure anisotropy regulated by firehose instability, {\em viz.,}~$\nu_{\rm eff}\sim \beta \ROS$. \item The effective viscous scale due to the firehose-induced collisionality is close to the driving scale of the turbulence.
 For a cascade with Alfv\'enic Mach number ${\rm M}_{\rm A}$, our analytical estimates suggest that the ratio of effective viscous scale and the outer scale is $\ell_{\nu}/L \sim {\rm M}_{\rm A}^{-3}$.
 In our simulations, ${\rm M}_{\rm A} \sim 1$ at the outer scale. \item In addition to small-scale dissipation due to Landau damping, there is a considerable amount of viscous heating at the effective viscous scale. \item Ion heating removes the majority of the cascading energy, ${\sim}$80--90\% for $\beta = 4$ and $16$. \item Viscous heating steepens the kinetic-energy spectrum of the turbulence.
-The spectrum is approximately $k_\perp^{-2}$. \item The magnetic-energy spectrum is shallower than $k_\perp^{-5/3}$ near the ion-Larmor scale due to the presence of firehose fluctuations. \end{itemize}
+The spectrum is approximately $k_\perp^{-2}$.
+Large-scale viscous heating dissipates ${\approx}40{-}45\%$ of the cascade as ion heating. \item The magnetic-energy spectrum is shallower than $k_\perp^{-5/3}$ near the ion-Larmor scale due to the presence of firehose fluctuations. \end{itemize}

 This work provides the first self-consistent estimate of the effective viscosity in a turbulent collisionless high-$\beta$ plasma.
 It makes observational predictions, which can be tested in the solar wind~\footnote{An important source of pressure anisotropy in the solar wind is its expansion and the consequent dilution of the interplanetary magnetic field~\cite{LeerAxford1972}.
 See Ref.~\cite{Bott2021} for a recent discussion of how such expansion affects Alfv\'enic turbulence in a collisionless, magnetized plasma.} and in the intracluster medium, and raises important complications for models of radiatively inefficient black-hole accretion flows.